Skip to content

 Cordycepin works by:

-3. Beta-Glucans Improve Immune Tolerance and Lung Resilience
+3. Beta-Glucans Improve Natural Defence Tolerance and Lung Resilience

 A McGill University study published in Nature Immunology (News Medical) showed that fungal beta-glucans prime neutrophils to reduce lung inflammation during viral infections like influenza.

-This offers support for Cordyceps as a lung-protective, immune-modulating adaptogen, particularly useful during breath-intensive practices and post-viral recovery.
+This offers support for Cordyceps as a lung-protective, natural defence-modulating functional mushroom, particularly useful during breath-intensive practices and post-viral rest and renewal.

-The study “Medicinal Mushrooms and Their Use to Strengthen Respiratory Health During and Post-COVID-19 Pandemic” highlights Cordyceps as one of the key species to:
+The study “Functional Mushrooms and Their Use to Strengthen Respiratory Health During and Post-COVID-19 Pandemic” highlights Cordyceps as one of the key species to:

-Enhance immune modulation and resilience during breath-compromising illnesses
+• Enhance natural balance support and resilience during breath-compromising illnesses

 Cordyceps and Breathwork: A Natural Synergy